BobHasNoSoul/jellyfin-featured/README.md

 ## Crontab example
+To use crontabs sucessfully you should edit the bottom line of the make.sh script to point to where you have your mounted avatars folder for slideshow.html to be injected properly.

 ```
 # christmas featured list (1st december)
 0 1 1 12 * /path/to/jellyfin-featured/make.sh -h "Christmas Season" -l /path/to/jellyfin-featured/lists/christmas.txt